AyoubBenBrahim/42-BADASS_aka_BGP_Networking/Networking_overview.md

 However, as the technology has evolved, other solutions have emerged that can provide similar functionality with more advanced features.
 One such solution is VXLAN (Virtual Extensible LAN), which is based on the same concept of creating virtual LANs that span multiple sites, but it uses a different encapsulation method and supports a much larger number of virtual networks.

 Additionally, many companies are now moving to cloud-based solutions, which can provide similar functionality without the need for a physical infrastructure.
 Services such as Amazon Virtual Private Cloud (VPC) and Google Cloud Virtual Private Cloud (VPC) provide similar functionality to VPLS, allowing for the creation of virtual private networks that can span multiple sites.

+ `in VXLAN configuration, whats the diffirence between  Flood and learn and BGP-EVPn solution`

+ In a VXLAN configuration, there are several different ways to handle the forwarding of BUM (Broadcast, Unknown unicast and multicast) traffic.
+The two main methods are Flood and Learn and BGP-EVPN.

+Flood and Learn: In this method, BUM traffic is flooded to all VXLAN segments, and the source MAC address is learned on the segment where the traffic originated.
+This allows for BUM traffic to be forwarded only to the segment where the destination host is located.

+BGP EVPN: This method uses BGP to advertise MAC address and IP prefix information between VXLAN-enabled devices.
+This allows for a more efficient and scalable way of handling BUM traffic, as well as providing support for multi-tenancy and other advanced use cases.

+In summary, Flood and Learn method is simpler and doesn't require any additional protocols but it is less efficient and scalable compared to BGP-EVPN method which is more advanced and efficient but requires additional protocols to be configured.

+`whats the role of RR in BGP Evpn`

+In BGP EVPN, a Route Reflector (RR) is a BGP speaker that acts as a central point for distributing routing information to other BGP speakers in the same Autonomous System (AS).
+The role of a RR is to reduce the number of iBGP (Internal BGP) sessions that need to be established between BGP speakers, thus reducing the complexity and load on the network.

+When a BGP speaker receives a route update, it first checks if the route is already in its routing table.
+If it is, the speaker compares the new route to the existing route and selects the best one to install in its routing table.
+If the new route is better than the existing one, the speaker sends the update to all of its iBGP neighbors.

+In BGP EVPN, the RRs is used to propagate the MAC-IP information learned from the VTEPs (VXLAN Tunnel Endpoints) to the other BGP speakers in the same AS.
+This allows for efficient and scalable handling of BUM (Broadcast, Unknown unicast and multicast) traffic, and enables advanced use cases such as multi-tenancy and inter-subnet forwarding.

+In summary, the role of RR in BGP-EVPN is to reduce the number of iBGP sessions and to propagate the MAC-IP information learned from the VTEPs to other BGP speakers in the same AS, allowing for efficient and scalable handling of BUM traffic and enabling advanced use cases.